Piill/DistributedSensorSystem/README.md

 # About

 This part of the final project in 62596 Distribuerede systemer.
 This specifically is the device server, an example device and a simulator.
-This connects to a server that handles the buisness logic.
+This connects to a server that handles the business logic.

 ## Server
 The server resides in the server folder.